Summary

 The solutions provided above can help you fix Netflix won’t play suddenly, Netflix not working, Netflix app crashing, Netflix freezes, stops responding, or gets stuck loading issues.
 If you constantly experience playback problems, it will greatly affect your experience.
 Don’t worry, we still have the final trump card – using a third-party tool to convert Netflix to MP4 format for flexible offline playback.

 iMovieTool Netflix Video Downloader is a professional video downloader designed for all tiers of Netflix users, including ad-free and ad-supported users.
 The software enables you to download Netflix movies and TV shows on Windows and Mac computers without the Netflix app.
-It can also convert Netflix videos to MP4 or MKV format while preserving HD quality, multilingual subtitles, and audio tracks.
+It can also convert Netflix videos to MP4 or MKV format while preserving 1080p HD quality, multilingual subtitles, and audio tracks.
 This means you can save your favorite Netflix videos permanently on computer drive, even after your subscription ends.
 Plus, you can transfer your Netflix downloads to a USB drive, Plex server, SD card, external hard drive, smartphone or tablet, and watch Netflix videos offline without relying on the Netflix app, anytime, anywhere!

 Features of iMovieTool Netflix Video Downloader:

-• Keep multilingual subtitles and audio tracks for Netflix video
+• Preserve multilingual subtitles and audio tracks.

 How to Download and Convert Netflix Videos to HD MP4 Files?

 Step 1.
-Choose Netflix & Sign In Account
+Run Software and Sign In

 choose netflix